 Having your children (or grandchildren) take DNA tests may spark their interest in family history.
-Just think it through and get permission when it’s warranted.
+Just think it through, protect their privacy—and get permission when you’re not the parent.

 As parents and grandparents, we want our children to spend time on things that matter: things that will prepare them for their future lives and mold them into their future selves.

 Research shows that if we want to encourage kids toward an activity that will positively impact them, we should steer them toward family history.
 Researchers reported that “children who know stories about relatives who came before them show higher levels of emotional well-being.”

 Now, if you’re already a genealogist, I know I don’t need to convince you of this.
 But I share this anyway in the hope that it will push you over the edge and this will erase any hesitancy you have about sharing this love with your children and grandchildren.

 Now, since you know this is me, the genetic genealogist talking, you can probably guess what I’ll suggest for getting kids interested in family history.
 DNA testing is a great way to personally and physically involve kids in family history.
 First of all, there is the tangible process of taking the sample at home, and the marvel at how such a simple act can produce the amazing display of our ethnicity results.